wvengen/proguard-maven-plugin/README.md

 generated [Documentation](http://wvengen.github.io/proguard-maven-plugin/).

 Development happens at [Github](https://github.com/wvengen/proguard-maven-plugin).
+This plugin is in a mature state, so major development changes are not expected.
-This plugin is currently not under active development, but pull requests are welcome.
+Pull requests are welcome.

 This is the successor of the [ProGuard Maven Plugin by pyx4me](http://pyx4me.com/pyx4me-maven-plugins/proguard-maven-plugin/).